 How to Choose an LGBTQ-Inclusive Financial Professional

-You've worked really hard to save money, forgoing that beach getaway or those extra nights out-and now you are ready to talk to someone about how to start investing your precious dollars for a more financially secure future.
-Or maybe you are expanding your family, getting married (or choosing not to), having children or buying a home.
-Or, it may be that you are further down the road on your life journey and are thinking about estate planning to protect your family for the longer-term, or for advice on how to more thoughtfully invest your money.
+You've worked really hard to save money, forgoing that beach getaway or those extra nights out—and now you are ready to talk to someone about how to start using your precious dollars for a more financially secure future.
+Or maybe you are expanding your family, getting married (or choosing not to), having children, or buying a home.
+Or, it may be that you are further down the road on your life journey and are thinking about estate planning to protect your family for the longer term, or for advice on how to more thoughtfully invest your money.

 All of these scenarios point to the need for a financial advisor, a personal accountant, a financial planner, and/or an estate lawyer.
 Finding a trustworthy advisor to work with requires a certain level of research and fact-finding.
 For LGBTQ folks like me, that work gets ever more complicated both by the unique legal or financial circumstances you might be facing, as well as the pool of professionals you can choose from.

 It's important to find a financial planner who is LGBTQ-supportive, so that you can feel safe sharing your personal and sensitive information.
 Someone who is LGBTQ-affirming and informed is more likely to understand the nuances of your situation and will be best equipped to help you make sound decisions about your finances and future.

 So, how do you go about finding an LGBTQ-friendly financial professional?

 It starts with knowing your needs